 - Scraping chewing gum off the streets

 Don’t worry, we aren’t going to round up these individuals and ask them to don their rubber gloves and repay the community debt.
-The real reason behind our experiment is to highlight the lack of consumer awareness when signing up to use free WiFi.
+The real reason behind our experiment is to highlight the lack of consumer awareness when signing up to use free guest WiFi.
 All users were given the chance to flag up the questionable clause in return for a prize, but remarkably only one individual, which is 0.000045% of all WiFi users throughout the whole two-weeks, managed to spot it.

 Commenting on the results, Gavin Wheeldon, CEO of Purple, said: “WiFi users need to read terms when they sign up to access a network.
 What are they agreeing to, how much data are they sharing, and what license are they giving to providers?
 Our experiment shows it’s all too easy to tick a box and consent to something unfair.”